zhudotexe/redel/README.md

   can apply those insights to automatic detection systems.
 He is also interested in the practical application of large language models to education.

 **Library Support**:
 We are working on researching recursive multi-agent systems using ReDel, and we aim to keep it up-to-date with modern NLP practices.
 As an active research library, the release schedule is somewhat ad-hoc.
 Published releases should be stable for wide use, and any experiment-specific code should be contained within a branch or fork.

 ## Acknowledgements

 This research is supported in part by the Office of the Director of National Intelligence (ODNI), Intelligence Advanced Research Projects Activity (IARPA), via the HIATUS Program contract #2022-22072200005.
+This material is based upon work supported by the National Science Foundation Graduate Research Fellowship.
-The views and conclusions contained herein are those of the authors and should not be interpreted as necessarily representing the official policies, either expressed or implied, of ODNI, IARPA, or the U.S. Government.
+The views and conclusions contained herein are those of the authors and should not be interpreted as necessarily representing the official policies or views, either expressed or implied, of ODNI, IARPA, the NSF, or the U.S.
+Government.
 The U.S. Government is authorized to reproduce and distribute reprints for governmental purposes notwithstanding any copyright annotation therein.